panubo/docker-gsutil/README.md

 [![license](https://img.shields.io/github/license/panubo/docker-gsutil.svg)]()
 [![Status](https://img.shields.io/badge/status-experimental-orange.svg)]()

-Only supports S3/AWS credentials at the moment, adding support for GCP service account json soon.

 All credentials are baked into the `~/.boto` config file instead of left in the environment.
 Using environment variables credentials seems to be problematic specially with AWS.

 ## AWS Credentials